Mklevns/arg-algorithms/README.md

 Arithmetic Renormalization Group Theory: A New Framework for Discrete Dynamical Systems with Application to the Collatz Conjecture
 Michael Evans
 Independent Researcher
-Email: [your email]
+Email: Michael.Evans@wwcc.edu
-Date: December 2024
+Date: June 2025

 Abstract
 We introduce the Arithmetic Renormalization Group (ARG), a novel theoretical framework for analyzing discrete dynamical systems where traditional continuous renormalization group methods fail.
 Applied to the Collatz conjecture, ARG reveals universal critical behavior with exact analytical predictions: coupling constants $g_1^* = 13$, $g_2^* = 13/588$, ratio $g_1^/g_2^ = 588 = 4 \times 3 \times 49$, and critical exponent $\alpha = \sqrt{5}/\varphi \approx 1.381966$, where $\varphi = (1+\sqrt{5})/2$ is the golden ratio.
 These values, confirmed through extensive numerical analysis of $10^6$ trajectories, emerge naturally from the interplay of information theory, modular arithmetic, and Fibonacci recursion.
 The framework demonstrates that the Collatz map exhibits arithmetic criticality at $\rho = 1$, providing strong theoretical evidence for the conjecture's validity.
 Beyond Collatz, ARG opens new avenues for understanding discrete dynamical systems, number-theoretic algorithms, and the emergence of universality in arithmetic processes.